 Top it all off with a fantastic pisco sour and you’ll be happy at the Hilton’s Garden Grille Restaurant.

 Uchu was a totally random restaurant choice for us.
-We didn’t plan on going there but passed by it since its right near the central tourist spots you’re going to want to see in Cusco.
+We didn’t plan on going there but passed by it since it's right near the central tourist spots you’re going to want to see in Cusco.
 There’s a nice little garden in front with lots of flowers and a few tables which caught our attention.

 Not only was the food good, but the service was fast and friendly.
 Definitely a top restaurant in Cusco.

-While Uchu will feed you no matter how starving you are, Organika is more a quality-over-quantity-type place.
+While Uchu will feed you no matter how starving you are, Organika is more of a quality-over-quantity-type place.
 You know everything here is made out of fresh ingredients—they have their own garden in the Sacred Valley!
 If you want healthy and organic, this is the spot for you.

 The interior is simple and cozy, you feel like you’re visiting a friend’s house.